develprr/metamatic-blog/_posts/2023-06-05-high-quality-type-safe-code-with-python.markdown

 *And you will be spending a lot of time debugging your code!*

-In TypeScript, this problem rarely occurs because you *can't* make this kind of mistakes.
+In TypeScript, this problem rarely occurs because you *can't* make these kinds of mistakes.
 Firstly, the editor will already warn you about the mistakes when you are only starting to write it, and secondly, even if your ignore this warning, the code won't even compile so you won't be running it before it's right.